 From phishing emails and identity theft to fraudulent money transfer requests, cybercriminals continue to find new ways to target individuals and their assets.
 For financially successful families, the opportunities for a cybercriminal are even more numerous, and the potential profit to be made is greater.

-Oft-quoted advice—to follow best practices when choosing passwords, enable multifactor authentication and remain vigilant about phishing emails, to name a few—becomes even more important when you have more to lose.
+Common recommendations, such as following best practices when choosing passwords, enabling multifactor authentication and remaining vigilant about phishing emails, become even more important when you have more to lose.
 And there are more advanced precautions you can take as well.

 As of January 2018, there were 1,579 known data breaches in 2017 exposing 179 million records.
 At least 88% of these exposed records contained Social Security Numbers.1

 In 2017, the Equifax data breach exposed the information of over 142 million American consumers.